Schizophrenia changes how a person thinks and behaves.

 People often have episodes of schizophrenia, during which their symptoms are particularly severe, followed by periods where they experience few or no symptoms.
 This is known as acute schizophrenia.

-The symptoms of schizophrenia are usually classified into one of two categories – positive or negative.
+The symptoms of schizophrenia are usually classified into:

-- positive symptoms – represent a change in behaviour or thoughts, such as hallucinations or delusions
+- positive symptoms – any change in behaviour or thoughts, such as hallucinations or delusions

-- negative symptoms – represent a withdrawal or lack of function that you would usually expect to see in a healthy person; for example, people with schizophrenia often appear emotionless, flat and apathetic
+- negative symptoms – a withdrawal or lack of function that you would usually expect to see in a healthy person; for example, people with schizophrenia often appear emotionless and flat

-Hallucinations are very real to the person experiencing them, even though people around them cannot hear the voices or experience the sensations.
+Hallucinations are very real to the person experiencing them, even though people around them can't hear the voices or experience the sensations.

 Research using brain-scanning equipment shows changes in the speech area in the brains of people with schizophrenia when they hear voices.
 These studies show the experience of hearing voices as a real one, as if the brain mistakes thoughts for real voices.

-A delusion is a belief held with complete conviction, even though it is based on a mistaken, strange or unrealistic view.
-It may affect the way people behave.
+A delusion is a belief held with complete conviction, even though it's based on a mistaken, strange or unrealistic view.
+It may affect the way the person behaves.
 Delusions can begin suddenly, or may develop over weeks or months.

-Some people develop a delusional idea to explain a hallucination they are having.
+Some people develop a delusional idea to explain a hallucination they're having.
 For example, if they have heard voices describing their actions, they may have a delusion that someone is monitoring their actions.

-Someone experiencing a paranoid delusion may believe they are being harassed or persecuted.
-They may believe they are being chased, followed, watched, plotted against or poisoned, often by a family member or friend.
+Someone experiencing a paranoid delusion may believe they're being harassed or persecuted.
+They may believe they're being chased, followed, watched, plotted against or poisoned, often by a family member or friend.